sqitchers/sqitch.org/content/about.md

 No Opinions
 -----------

-Sqitch is not integrated with any framework, ORM, or platform.
+Sqitch is not tied to any framework, ORM, or platform.
 Rather, it is a standalone change management system with no opinions about your database engine, application framework, or development environment.